Code-SorceryLab/steam-patch-notes/README.md

      release_date_
    * The resulting CSV file is compatible with our internal **sampling tool**.
    * This step is implemented in a Jupyter notebook: [appdetails_to_csv.ipynb](./appdetails_to_csv.ipynb).
+4. **Descriptive Stats** of the selected metadata
+   * The columns of the CSV file are analysed to have insights on their content
+   * This is implemented in a Jupyter notebook: [dataset_overview.ipynb](./dataset_overview.ipynb).

 ---